JohnTelford/mkdocs/docs/index.md

 >Version: 0.0.1
 Updated: Wed Jan 5

+!!! note "To Do"
+    Expand on items

+    - What is Iterative Website Development
+    - Static Site Generator
+        - Programming Language
+    - Editing, command and control
+    - Version control system

-What is iterative Website Development
+## What is Iterative Website Development

->Reduces website lifetime cost by using contemporary website technology
+Use web development technologies to reduce website lifetime cost

+## Primary Technologies

 ---